 In this course, students will learn the principles of organizational change management.
-They will analyze the basic principles applicable to any complex process of change and the practical application regarding collaborations with individuals, teams, and organizations in change management.
-Finally, students will evaluate change management models and the communication strategies for good change management.
+They will analyze the basic principles applicable to any complex process of change and the practical application regarding collaborations individuals, teams, and organizations in change management.
+Finally, students will evaluate models management and communication strategies for good change management.
 (Pre-requisite: HURE 2010)

-HURE 4010: Strategic Management of Human Resources (Capstone): 3 credits
+HURE 4010: Strategic Management of Human Resources (Capstone): 3 credits the value of the people in their organizations.
+Finally, students will validate the alignment of the human resources strategies with organizational strategy.

 In this course, students will design strategies for human resource management as well as their execution.
-They will evaluate models and strategies directed towards increasing efficacy in the department of human talent and increasing the value of the people in their organizations.
-Finally, students will validate the alignment of the human resources strategies with the organizational strategy.
+They will evaluate models and strategies directed towards increasing efficacy in the department of human talent and increasing